The Human Tornado (1976)

 Unusual neo-noir-crime-thriller.
 Joe (Joaquin Phoenix) is a haunted veteran whose job is finding missing girls by any means necessary and returning them to their homes.
 His latest job is to rescue Nina (Ekaterina Samsonov), a senator's daughter from an underage brothel.
 This is no easy task and things go haywire.
 A trail of bodies eventually leads us to the end.
 This is on the artier side of the revenge movie spectrum so it's not going to be for everyone but it's pretty bloody good.
 Joaquin Phoenix is once again at a rarefied level of acting and is a pleasure to watch.
 Now that Philip Seymour Hoffman is dead and Daniel Day Lewis is retired the contender for the crown is here and I'll back him all the way!

 I thought I'd probably seen this but couldn't remember and maybe I have I just can't remember.
 This captures to perfection the creepy atmosphere of a run down carnival with its crappy, sleazy, tired and ominous sideshows.
 A special mention must go to the distinguished cinematography of Andrew Laszio.
 The only problem is after the wonderfully squalid vibe has been set in the first half of the film the rest of the movie flounders.
 Tension just isn't built properly with pacing that's all over the shop.
 There's even a great monster who is just wasted, he could have had so much more of an impact.
 There is a problem with beats in the script, the editing is not up to scratch and the soundtrack is not compatible with the visuals.
 Four older teenagers perhaps in their twenties attend this seedy travelling carnival looking for a laugh.
 They dare themselves to stay overnight in The Funhouse which is a knackered old ghost train.
 The slasher then begins as the youths are stalked by a murderous deformity and his dad.
-We get murder and mayhem but no excitement or emotional investment in anybody who's being being chased down except for the main protagonist Amy (Elizabeth Berridge).
+We get murder and mayhem but very little excitement or emotional investment in anybody who's being being chased down except for the main protagonist Amy (Elizabeth Berridge).
 We want Amy to survive but that's not enough to save this flick.
-Elizabeth Berridge and most of the actors who play the carny folk are on point.
-The Funhouse just doesn't deliver on its promise though.
-Some horror fanatics wish this was good, so they rate it but they know it's no Texas Chainsaw Massacre, Halloween or Friday The 13th Part II.
+Elizabeth Berridge and most of the actors who play the carny folk are on point however.
+The Funhouse is ok but it just doesn't quite deliver on its promise.
+Worth a look though if you're a horror enthusiast or a slasher completist.
+Some horror fanatics wish this was better than it is, so they rate it but they know it's no Texas Chainsaw Massacre, Halloween or Friday The 13th Part II.

 The Sisters Brothers (2018)